Giani

-A gyani or giani (Punjabi: ਗਿਆਨੀ (Gurmukhi)) is an honorific Sikh title used by someone learned in Sikhism and who often leads the congregation in prayers, such as Ardas, or in singing (kirtan).
+A giani or gyani (Punjabi: ਗਿਆਨੀ (Gurmukhi), meaning "wise one") is traditionally an honorific Sikh title used by someone learned in Sikhism, often someone who leads the congregation in prayers, and it is now an academic qualification in Punjabi language and literature.

 The word gyan means "knowledge" in Punjabi, being a derivative of the Sanskrit word jnana.
 So a "gyani" is one who has spiritual and religious knowledge and can help the congregation, the Sadh Sangat, in understanding the Sacred Texts and the history of the religion.
+The term is also used to refer to a puritanical and scripturalist order or sect amongst the Sikhs.'